Anger as gig staff go unpaid following Green Day cancellation

-Politicians and campaigners have hit out after agency staff hired to work at an outdoor Green Day concert in Glasgow would go unpaid, despite the event being cancelled just minutes before doors were due to open on Tuesday.
+Politicians have hit out after it was revealed agency staff hired to work at an outdoor Green Day concert in Glasgow would go unpaid - despite the event being cancelled just minutes before doors were due to open on Tuesday.

 Around 200 casuals were contracted by agency Onpoint+ to work a 12 hour shift for the show at Bellahouston Park.

-Promoters PCL initially blamed the bad weather for the cancellation, but a later statement from the band denied this - claiming they “didn’t care if it was raining f******g sideways”.
+Promoters PCL initially blamed ‘adverse weather’ for the cancellation, but a later statement from the band denied this - claiming they “didn’t care if it was raining f******g sideways”.

 Four bars were due to be in operation, with the staff being paid minimum wage to undergo training from 11am this morning, with the bars closing after the concert finished at 11pm.